mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 #> [1] 0.1082207
 ```

-If you are interested in calculating graph level density you can do this using the "edge_density" function.
+If you are interested in calculating graph level density you can do this using the `edge_density` function.
 Note that just like the degree function above, this only works for binary networks and if you submit a weighted network object you will simply get the binary edge density value.

 ```r